The best restaurants Turkey

 Smokers

-Since 2008, smoking in restaurants is prohibited in Turkey.
-Signs announce this ("sigara içmek yasaktır") and warn you that a fine of 109 TL is incurred in case of violation of the law.
-However, the ban is not respected everywhere and in some places the manager will be lenient with nicotine craving smokers.
+Since 2008, smoking has been banned in restaurants in Turkey.
+Signs announce this ("sigara içmek yasaktır") and warn you of the fine for breaking the law.
+However, the ban is not respected everywhere, and in some places the manager will be lenient with nicotine-hungry smokers.

 Tourist traps